syre-data/docs/source/get_started/local/tutorial/containers.rst

 		**Bulk Editing**

 		We forgot to assign a ``type`` to the batches.
 Luckily, we can do this easyily in one step.
-To select multiple resources from the Project view ``Ctrl (Cmd) + click`` them.
+To select multiple resources from the Project view :kbd:`Ctrl (Cmd) + click` them.
 Select ``Batch 1`` and ``Batch 2``.
 This opens the Bulk Editing menu.
 Click the ``Properties`` button and set the ``Type`` field.
 When bulk editing only fields that are set in the edit dialog will be changed. i.e. If you leave a field in the edit dialog blank that value will not be changed for any of the selected Containers or Assets.

 		.. figure:: /_static/get_started/local/bulk_edit_menu.png
 			:align: center